 "We are particularly experienced and sensitive with creative and design in development and strongly believe in controlling the research environment in a way that gives ideas room to breathe and the latitude to develop."

 Adapting to last-minute changes with ease is part of being a good moderator and a skill that can have a calming effect on clients who are getting pressures from their internal colleagues.
 Change is an inevitable part of qualitative research since it is not a rigid tool.
 Even if the stimuli do not change, a moderator should encourage clients to evolve the guide as you move through the research and learn new information to get the most out of your project.

-Whether or clients are market researchers or executive management, we deliver results with honesty, offering guidance and direction, in a diplomatic manner.
+Whether or clients are market researchers, creatives or executive management, we deliver results with honesty, offering guidance and direction, in a diplomatic manner.
 We are particularly experienced and sensitive researching creative work and new products, and strongly believe in controlling the research environment in a way that gives new ideas enough room to breathe and creative work the latitude to develop.
 However, if it is clear that the creative work or ideas need more development to achieve marketing objectives, our moderators are able to convey the facts and the supportive reasoning and feelings with straightforwardness, clarity and sensitivity to the idea generators.

 Our experience is based on a solid foundation in quantitative and qualitative marketing research.